Skip to content

 Jiangsu High People’s Court’s AI warning platform comprises five functional modules:

-1. Similar case recommendation
+1. Similar case recommendation;

-2. Legal knowledge references
+2. Legal knowledge references;

-3. Intelligent assistance in sentencing
+3. Intelligent assistance in sentencing;

-4. Intelligent error correction
+4. Intelligent error correction; and

 5. Warning of sentence deviation.